 UNC Healthcare: How big data was leveraged to reduce

-Continuing a long history of collaboration, jStart and UNC Healthcare recently revealed a project in which IBM Big Data technologies (and specifically text analytics technologies) were used to create a system to reduce an inefficient--and costly--challenge facing medical providers: Medicaid re-admissions.
+Continuing a long history of collaboration, jStart and UNC Healthcare recently revealed a project in which IBM Big Data technologies were used to create a system to reduce an inefficient--and costly--challenge facing medical providers: Medicaid re-admissions.

 The goal: reduce expenses for the state of North Carolina, and at the same time, enhance patient care by reducing paperwork and bureaucratic overhead--something no patient (or their families) should have to deal with during a time when they are faced with medical issues.